-This course contains elements that require a desktop or laptop computer with high-speed Internet access.
-Some of the virtual lab simulations used MAY NOT WORK on tablets or mobile devices.
-If you do not have a desktop/laptop computer or Internet service, you will need to go to the Information Commons on campus or contact the extended loan equipment program within the first few days of the start of the course and arrange for these resources.
+This course utilizes materials that require a device with high-speed internet access.
+Wired (ethernet cable) internet is preferred, but WI-FI is acceptable if the connection is reliable.
+Students are responsible for having access to a suitable device and the internet access necessary for submitting all online assignments by the posted due dates.
+If you do not have a desktop/laptop computer or Internet service, go to the Information Commons, or contact ITS (Information Technology Services) for information on their loan equipment program within the first few days of the start of the course and arrange for them.